Dono-Rossi/CSC208/ch0_preliminaries/ch0_notes.md

 * Discrete sets are sets that have seperate elements with each input being individual, hence the name discrete.
 * A set is discrete if the elements are seperate or if each input is an individual.

+A futher summary of concepts discussed can be seen below.
 ## Questions

 * ### What is discrete math?